esthersole/HumDig/README.md

 ├── etc.md
 ├── LICENSE
 ├── README.md
-├── show-slides.sh          # a small script to ease firing up the decks of slides on a browser (Linux)
+├── show-slides.sh          # a script to ease firing up the decks of slides on a browser (Linux)
-|── show-slides.ps1         # a small script to ease firing up the decks of slides on a browser (Windows)
+|── show-slides.ps1         # same as above, but for Windows computers
 ├── slides-cheatsheet.txt   # slides layout cheatsheet.
 Copy-paste ready
 └── slides.html             # stylesheet to make the slides look decent
 ```